-If the member was in the 50/50 section before dropping to nil contractual pay because of sickness or injury they should be placed in the main section from the beginning of the next pay period (provided they are still on no pay at that time) and the APP added to CPP1 rather than CPP2 as from the beginning of that pay period.
+If the member was in the 50/50 section before dropping to nil contractual pay because of sickness or injury, they should be placed in the main section from the beginning of the next pay period (provided they are still on no pay at that time) and the APP).
+APP should be added to CPP1CPP1 rather than CPP2CPP2 as from the beginning of that pay period.